Gooey butter cake

 Gooey butter cake is a type of cake traditionally made in St. Louis, Missouri.
-It is characterized by its two distinct variants: the original baker's formula, historically known as "Deep Butter Cake," and the common, widespread cream cheese and commercial yellow cake mix variant.
+It is characterized by its two distinct variants: the original baker's formula and the common, widespread cream cheese and commercial yellow cake mix variant.

 The original Baker's formula is a flat and dense confection made with a yeast-raised sweet dough foundation and a thick, egg-and-butter-rich topping stabilized by humectants like corn syrup.
 This original cake, typically near an inch tall, is dusted with powdered sugar.
 While sweet and rich, its base is somewhat firm and is able to be cut into pieces similarly to a brownie.
 Gooey butter cake is generally served as a type of coffee cake and not as a formal dessert cake.
 The original St. Louis, MO Bakers' gooey butter is believed to have originated in the 1930s.
 It was made with a yeast-raised sweet dough on the bottom.

 The cream cheese and commercial yellow cake mix variant is a popular modern approximation designed for easier home preparation, which has obscured the original formula.
 The St. Louis Convention & Visitors Commission includes a recipe for this variant on its website, calling it "one of St. Louis' popular, quirky foods".
 The recipe calls for a bottom layer of butter and yellow cake batter, and a top layer made from eggs, cream cheese, and, in one case, almond extract.
 The cake is dusted with confectioner's sugar before being served.
 The cake is best eaten soon after baking it.
 It should be served at room temperature or warm.

 The cream cheese variant of the gooey butter cake recipe (also known as "Ooey Gooey butter cake", occasionally "chess cake"), while close enough to the original, is an approximation designed for easier preparation at home.
-Bakeries in the greater St. Louis area who know how to make an original formula Gooey Butter cake, including those at local grocery chains Schnucks and Dierbergs, use a slightly different recipe based on corn syrup, sugar and powdered eggs; however, no cake mix or cream cheese is involved.
+Bakeries in the greater St. Louis area who know how to make an original formula Gooey Butter cake use a slightly different recipe based on corn syrup, sugar and powdered eggs; however, no cake mix or cream cheese is involved.